Sony Cyber-shot DSC-F828: Overview

 The F828, along with the "Cyber-shot F" series designation, was discontinued in 2005.

 Reception

 Despite having attractive on-paper specs, F828 did not fare as well as its predecessor among camera reviewers and photographers.
 F828 received a "Recommended / Above average" rating from DPReview, in contrast to a "Highly recommended" given to F717.

 Visible picture noise, associated with increased pixel density and underdeveloped noise reduction algorithm, was of primary concern.
-Moreover, the novel RGBE sensor did not bring in much improved color accuracy as expected; this led Sony to drop any further development on such sensors, making F828 the first and the last commercial camera ever to use a 4-color sensor.
+Moreover, the novel RGBE sensor did not bring in much improved color accuracy as expected; this led Sony to drop any further development on such sensors, making F828 the last commercial camera ever to use a 4-color sensor.
 Many photographers also noted more severe purple fringing on F828s than on its predecessors.